 Hospice care is delivered by a team of healthcare professionals that specialize in this type of care.
 A hospice doctor is in charge of your care plan.
 Nurses and home health aides are involved in your day-to-day care.
 You can get help with physical needs, meals, and light housekeeping.
 A chaplain, social worker, and physical therapist can see you as needed.
 Hospice care may also include volunteers who can spend time with you.

 You can get hospice care as an inpatient or an outpatient, including:

 - In a long-term care facility

-If you are an inpatient, the care is 24 hours a day.In general, hospice care in the home does not provide 24-hour nursing care.
-The hospice team helps your family to care for you.
-A nurse is on call 24-hours a day to help with any problems and to advise you or your family over the phone.
+If you are admitted to an inpatient hospice unit, hospice care is usually provided 24 hours a day.
+If you get hospice care at home, you will likely not have 24-hour nursing care.
+Your hospice team will help your family to care for you.
+A nurse is on call 24 hours a day to help with any problems and to advise you or your family over the phone.
 A home health aide is usually provided for a certain number of hours several days per week.
-If you need additional help at home, you may have to pay for it.
-If you go on hospice care, the hospice nurse will tell you what the hospice service can and cannot provide.
+If you need additional help at home, you may have to pay for it out of pocket.
+If you go on hospice care, your hospice nurse will tell you what the hospice service can and cannot provide.
 Ask your case manager about hospice care in your area.Back to top

-Others Involved in Your End-of-Life Care
+Other People Involved in Your End-of-Life Care